 14. If applicable, identify any sequence of courses that are part of your program.
 List in the order that they should be taken by students.
-All of the courses are part of a sequence.
-15. For your courses that are part of a sequence - are the student learning outcomes well aligned with the next course in the sequence?
+Physics 5, 4A, 4B, 4C, 4D Physics 2A, 2B, 2C 15.
+For your courses that are part of a sequence - are the student learning outcomes well aligned with the next course in the sequence?
 Please work with the college researcher to answer this question - once your sequence of courses is identified.
 The SLOs are aligned in as a sequence.
 We are currently evaluating the lecture portion by pre- and post-testing.
 This is done in a constant rotation and professors are meeting to exchange feedback and ideas.
 The labs are evaluated by looking at specific experiments.
 16. If applicable, describe any capstone course , signature assignment (project, service learning , portfolio), or exam that demonstrates knowledge, skills, and abilities, indicating successful program completion?
-Course Scheduling & Consistency 17.
+Course Scheduling &amp; Consistency 17.
 Given available data, describe the trends in the scheduling of morning , afternoon , and evening classes, as well as Friday, Weekend , and distance education classes.
 Comment on the feasibility of offering classes at non-standard times.
 The lecture classes can be scheduled anytime.
-The morning classes are popular.
+The lab classes are best offered in the afternoons.
 18. Are required courses scheduled in appropriate sequence to permit students to complete the program in the prescribed length of time ?
 If yes, describe the rationale upon which the sequence is based.
 If no, what is the plan to change the scheduling pattern?
 What are the barriers that prohibit implementation of the changes?
 Explain.
 Yes.
 The courses are in the PSME Tracks.
 19. How does the department determine that classes are taught consistently with the course outline of record ?
 The courses are closely monitored by the Dean.
 The faculty need release time to assist with PT monitoring, especially in the evenings.
 The large turnover in PT faculty has caused both a mentoring and monitoring issue.
 Summary of Planning Goals and Action Plans 20.
 What are your goals with respect to curriculum and how will those goals be measured?
 21. Are additional resources needed to accomplish your curriculum goals?
 If yes, identify the resource, as well as the purpose and rationale for each resource.